 Review Summary: Professionals?

-If I was asked about the Cars’ “Heartbeat City” before 2011, I would offer the following presumption:
+If I were asked about the Cars’ “Heartbeat City” before 2011, I would offer the following presumption:

 If the Cars made their debut during the late 30s, they would have probably been portrayed as a big-band, playing swing.
-Reaching their commercial peak in the mid 40s, they would change label…vocal jazz perhaps.
-If Ric Ocasec was 20 years younger, the Cars self-titled rockabilly debut would have hit the selves around 1958.
-By 1964 even being an American band, their newest release, could be purchased in all record stores, under a big sign indicating “British Invasion”.
+Reaching their commercial peak in the mid 40s, they would change label - vocal jazz perhaps.
+If Ric Ocasec were 20 years younger, the Cars self-titled rockabilly debut would have hit the shelves around 1958.
+By 1964 - even being an American band - their newest release, could be purchased in all record stores, under a big sign indicating “British Invasion”.

 Is pop bad?